ihatesudo/stoplight.io/netlify/subpages/api-modeling-tools-stoplight.md

 The Open API spec integrates documentation into the modeling process with the endpoint description field.
 Stoplight Studio can take the descriptions from your API paths and auto-generate documentation.
 This is useful through the entire API design and creation process, providing support to both your developers and end-users.

 To see the todo list example in action, create a new project in Stoplight Studio, and select the option to include tutorial files.
 Take a look at the GUI editor on the APIs tab, and dive into the Files tab to review the generated spec file.
+[Studio Getting Started Documentation can be found here, with everything you need to, well, get started.](https://stoplight.io/p/docs/gh/stoplightio/studio/docs/01-getting-started.md)